Cibersino/tot-readingmeter/docs/cleanup/DeadCodeLedger.md

 ---

 ## 4) Phase 4 — Dynamic evidence summary (DEADCODE_AUDIT=1)
+Note:
+- The DEADCODE_AUDIT scaffolding used to produce this section was removed in Phase 6 (RUN_ID 20251228-104021).
+This section is retained as historical closure evidence.

 Purpose:
 - Close contract uncertainty by observing runtime: IPC registrations, renderer IPC usage/subscriptions, main push events executed, and menu usage.
 Interpretation note: